MarcYin/ARC/README.md

 5. You can now exit the shell and stop the container by typing `exit` in the terminal.

-6. You can now run the following command to test the solver
+6. You can now run the following command to test the solver over one [South African field](https://github.com/MarcYin/ARC/blob/main/arc/test_data/SF_field.geojson):

 ```python